belset/FlatValidator/README.md

     - `ErrorIf(guid => guid.IsEmpty(), ...` - ensure the GUID? is null or empty.
     - `ValidIf(guid => guid.NotEmpty(), ...` - ensure the GUID? is not null and not empty.

+---
-2. Built-in validators for typical data:
+2. Built-in validators for typical custom data:
     - `ValidIf(eml => eml.IsEmail(), ...` - check the string contains an email.
     - `ValidIf(phnum => phnum.IsPhoneNumber(), ...` - check the string contains a phone number.
     - `ValidIf(cardnum => cardnum.IsCreditCardNumber(), ...` - check the string contains a credit card number.